cyclejs-community/one-fits-all/packages/cycle-scripts-one-fits-all/README.md

 ## Language

-ES6 or Typescript 2.3, uses the Typescript compiler for both.
+ES6 or Typescript, uses the Typescript compiler for both.

 ## How does this flavor work